hainayanda/Vellum/README.md

 ### Archivable

-`Archivable` actually is just a protocol which have methods to convert object to data or vice versa. `Archivable` make sure the object have keys too:
+`Archivable` actually is just a protocol that has methods to convert an object to data or vice versa. `Archivable` make sure the object has keys too:

 ```swift
 class User: Archivable {